fragcolor-xyz/shards/docs/details/shards/GFX/Drawable.md

 ### Dynamic parameters

 Dynamic parameters are passed as parameters to the shard.
-You can set the same fields as you can when setting constant parameters, with the exception of the mesh.
+You can set the same fields as you can when setting constant parameters, with the exception of the Mesh.
 The variables are referenced by the `Drawable` so that changes in their value will be reflect in the rendered result.

 ```clojure
 .. >= .dynamic-color